pferreirafabricio/git-99problems/README.md

-# git-99problems
+# Git 99 Problems

-⚔️ The only way to learning git is shooting yourself on the foot
+⚔️ The only way to learning Git is shooting yourself on the foot

+## Content